 - the employee works more than 8 hours in a workday, and

 - the employee’s regular pay rate is less than 1.5 times Nevada’s minimum wage rate 3

 Example: Mark is hired to work for one day as a temp at a factory.
 His wage is $20 an hour.
 That day he ends up working 9 hours, so he is entitled to an hour of overtime wages for that day.
 But since Mark’s wage of $20 an hour is in excess of 1.5 times Nevada’s minimum hourly wage, his daily overtime rate is the same as his regular hourly rate: $20 an hour.

 Refer to this table for current Nevada minimum wage system and “time and a half” overtime rates:

 Minimum wage in Nevada

 Time and a half wage in Nevada

-Note that employees who agree to work four 10-hour shifts are not entitled to “time and a half” overtime pay even though they worked more than 8 hours a day.
+Note that employees who agree to work four 10-hour shifts are not entitled to “time and a half” overtime wages pay even though they worked more than 8 hours a 24-hour period.

 Finally, note that employees who work 40 hours a week or less are generally not entitled to “time and a half” overtime pay, even if they worked on weekends or holidays.4

-Not all employees are entitled to “time and a half” overtime pay under Nevada law.
-Ten examples of employees who are exempt from Nevada’s “time and a half” overtime laws include:
+Not all employees are entitled to “time and a half” overtime pay under Nevada overtime laws.
+Ten examples of employees who are exempt from Nevada’s “time and a half” laws include: